I have been asked these questions more than a few times, so I created this page to better get to know me.

 What kind of camera do you use?

 In the early days of the blog, I used to use a very practical point-and-shoot (Canon Powershot sx130) that was super durable and great with taking a beating (the animals knocked it out of my hands several times)!
 My camera of choice for the farm now is my iPhone, and when I shoot the 'what I wore' segments, I use a Canon Rebel t3i EOS with a basic EF-S 18-55mm f/3.5-5.6 IS lens.
-In the end though, it is the photographer's eye that makes for the most beautiful photos - NOT the camera.
+In the end though, I have always believed it is the photographer's eye that makes for the most beautiful photos - NOT the camera.
 Yes, with a more expensive camera, good photo software, and better lenses I could have more control, but A: my budget does not allow for such pricey tools & B: as you can see with all of my farm animals, that iPhone produces some absolute stunning pictures.

 My blog is 100% independently operated, which means I am my own photographer, stylist, food artist, and model (ha!)....so at the end of the day, I just use whatever is easiest and works!